lsst-dm/dmtn-056/design.rst

     Both the :ref:`Registry` and the :ref:`Datastore` typically each come as a client/server pair.
 In some cases the server part may be a direct backend, such as a SQL server or a filesystem, that does not require any custom software daemon (other than e.g. a third-party database or http server).
-    In some cases, such as when server-side subsetting of a :ref:`Dataset` is needed, a daemon for at least the :ref:`Datastore` will be required.
+    In some cases, such as when server-side slicing of a :ref:`Dataset` is needed, a daemon for at least the :ref:`Datastore` will be required.

 ##########
 Operations